 Learning to read is a long process that entails many facets.
 At this stage we are focussing on consolidating letter/sound relationships with a move towards familiarity of sight words, repetition of sentences, rhyme and the use of picture cues.
 Reading to your child is extremely important, as you are modelling the behaviours we are trying to teach.
 Please don’t get discouraged if your child does not pick up learning to read immediately.
 Due to the child’s development and learning style, it may take them a little time to grasp the concept.
 It is important to listen to your child read every night when they start bringing home reading books and be both positive and encouraging.
 Remember, they will not know the words at the beginning so please help them rather than let them struggle with every word.
 Home readers support our in class reading program.
 Please remember children choose their own readers.

 When children are explicitly taught the strategies of how to read and are given opportunity to practise reading, they become confident, capable readers.
 The amount of time children spend reading and developing their reading skills directly impacts on their reading development.
-We always strive to undertake best teaching practice for the children at this school, therefore Guided Reading has become a whole school priority.
+We always strive to undertake best teaching practice for the children at this school, therefore Guided Reading across the school has become a priority.

-During term one, we begin listening to children’s reading and comprehension and by the end of the term children will be levelled into appropriate reading groups.
-Please be patient whilst this process occurs.
-Children will also be involved in Guided Reading sessions.
+We begin listening to children’s reading and comprehension and children are ‘levelled’ into appropriate reading groups.
 During Guided Reading sessions, teachers encourage children to develop ‘word attack’ strategies such as:

 - Using the illustrations to help decode the words on the page